Skip to main content

 • “Once learned, the gameplay loop is extremely rewarding, but would benefit from deeper attention to continuity (i.e. longer campaigns with the same troops, like the original Close Combat series offered).”

-• “Control is more complex than a simplistic RTS style, but at the same time discourages 'micro' levels of control, making it feel closer to platoon or company leader levels of management, with some great simulation mechanics including unit fatigue, state of mind, and a communication system (telephone, radio, flare, etc.).”
+• “Control is more complex than a simplistic RTS style, but at the same time discourages 'micro' levels of control, making it feel closer to platoon or company leader levels of management, with some great sim mechanics including unit fatigue, state of mind, communication system (telephone, radio, flare, etc.) and as far as I can see okay AI for everything below your level of control (snipers automatically take cover in belfries, machine gun teams auto deploy, soldiers ride on tanks, etc.).”

 • story

-• “This is better than Combat Mission because, while Combat Mission is one battle and it's over, this game features whole operational campaigns that are dynamic, where you place your troops, tanks, and commanders on a grand map that translates into tactical combat.”
+• “This is better than Combat Mission, because while CM is one battle and it's over, this has whole operational campaigns which are dynamic and where you place your troops, tanks, artillery, commanders on grand map then translates into tactical combat.”

 • “It just seems that it is a poor cousin to the Combat Mission series of games.”